Fernacam/Fernacam/README.md

 - 👋 Hi, I’m @Fernacam
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, Java Script, HTML5 and CSS3
-- 🌱 I’m currently learning AWS and Python
+- 🌱 I’m currently learning AWS, Java Script and Python
 - 💞️ I’m looking to learn and get new job
 - 📫 How to reach me https://www.linkedin.com/in/fernandorc/